AI vs Traditional Video Production (Cost, Speed & Quality Comparison)

 For luxury brands, cost is not the primary concern.
 Value perception is.
 A production that feels less refined, even if cost-effective, can weaken positioning.

 At the same time, AI allows for more efficient allocation of resources.
-Budgets can be redirected towards creative direction, high-quality assets, and strategic refinement rather than logistical expenses.
+Budgets can be redirected towards creative direction, high-quality assets, and strategic refinement rather than logistical expenses, aligned with integrated brand strategies.

 This creates a shift in how cost is perceived.Traditional production is investment-heavy but controlled.AI production is cost-efficient but requires strategic oversight.The decision is not about spending less.It is about spending intelligently.